WWE News: Hulk Hogan Says Vince McMahon Rejected His ‘Triple H’ Idea

 He also told his fellow WWE Hall of Famer that he wanted to be an accountant before he decided to embark on a wrestling career.
 While his decision to become a grappler ultimately paid off in the end, success didn’t arrive overnight.

-According to the Hulkster, he spent three months sleeping in his van until a friend offered let him sleep in his apartment.
+According to the Hogan, he spent three months sleeping in his van until a friend offered to let him sleep in his apartment.
 Luckily for Hogan, though, it didn’t take long until he was wrestling all over the world, which eventually led to McMahon bringing him to WWE and making him a star attraction.